Rematch? Israel Adesanya doesn't deserve it, says UFC employee: 'The division needs to move on'

 Dana White wants immediate Israel Adesanya vs. Sean Strickland rematch

 The UFC President’s initial thoughts go against Cormier’s views on the matter though.
-While it doesn’t sound as firm as other decisions, White seems to favor booking an immediate rematch.
+While it doesn’t sound as firm as other decisions, White seems to favor booking an immediate rematch for Israel Adesanya.

 “No, I think you do the rematch.
 Absolutely.
 The rematch is interesting,” Dana White said at the post-fight press conference.
 “The Pereira fight was such a big fight.
 You’ve been in there with this guy so many times, and then you overlook Strickland, and you come in — I don’t know.
 I don’t know the answer to these questions, but Israel does and I’m looking forward to hearing it.”